willflet/personal-website/_posts/2020-05-29-ancient_music.md

 _H.6_ was first transcribed in the 1960s following the tablets' discovery, but a more complete version is presented here, Theo Krispijn's work of 2000 (recorded at [this webpage](http://individual.utoronto.ca/seadogdriftwood/Hurrian/Website_article_on_Hurrian_Hymn_No._6.html)).

-Left-aligned text corresponds to the front of the tablet, and right-aligned the reverse.
-Lines wrap round from the front to the back over the edge, and successive lines begin with a repeat of the last few words of the previous line.
+> Left-aligned text corresponds to the front of the tablet, and right-aligned the reverse.
+Lines wrap round from the front to the back over the edge, and successive lines begin with a repeat of the last few words of the previous line. <!-- prettier-ignore -->
-{: .notice--primary}
+{: .block-tip}

 |---|
 | *𒄩*𒀸*𒋫*&#xfeff;*𒉌*𒅀𒊭 𒍣𒌑*𒂊* 𒅆𒉡𒋼 𒍪𒌅𒊑𒅀 𒌑𒁍𒂵𒊏<span style="font-family:LatoWeb;font-weight:300;">[</span>𒀜<span style="font-family:LatoWeb;font-weight:300;">/</span>*𒀝*<span style="font-family:LatoWeb;font-weight:300;">]</span> 𒄷|